 Yewande (pronounced Yeah-wan-day) is a chartered engineer, an innovator, a dreamer and speaker with tons of passion for the role of innovation, creativity and engineering in our world today.
 She holds a Bachelors degree in Engineering Design and Appropriate Technology from the University of Warwick and a Masters in Innovation and Design for Sustainability from Cranfield University.
-Yewande’s engineering experience and responsibilities include the design and management of sustainable water supply systems in the built environment.
+Yewande’s engineering experience and responsibilities include Design and Construction, Innovation and Manufacture of buildings and systems in the built environment.
 She has worked on projects in the U.K., Africa, the Middle East and in East Asia.

 Yewande has been awarded the U.K. Society of Public Health Engineers’ Young Engineer of the Year.
-She won the 2012/2013 the U.K. Young Woman Engineer of the Year (Institute of Engineering & Technology) and has been honoured with the Exceptional Achiever Award by the Association for Black Engineers (AFBE-UK) and the Association of Consultancy and Engineering, U.K. (ACE).
-She was named one of the UK’s top 35 women under the age of 35 by Management Today in 2013.
-In 2014, She was won the PRECIOUS AWARDS Outstanding Woman in STEM award.
+She won the U.K. Young Woman Engineer of the Year (Institute of Engineering & Technology) and has been honoured with the Exceptional Achiever Award by the Association for Black Engineers (AFBE-UK) and the Association of Consultancy and Engineering, U.K. (ACE).
+She has been named one of the UK’s top 35 women under the age of 35 by Management Today and was awarded PRECIOUS AWARDS Outstanding Woman in STEM award.

-She has presented television programs for Discovery Channel, Channel 4, Yesterday TV and CBEEBIES.
+Yewande has presented television programs for Discovery Channel, Channel 4, Yesterday TV and CBBC.

 I kind of always had huge interests in Engineering.
 I was very impressed by the built environment (buildings, bridges) and realized from an early age the implications of a lack of good infrastructure in developing countries.
 I felt it was something I wanted to be part off!
 I admit though, I went through a number of phases.
 Architecture was my longest running.
 There were also times when I felt I’d rather spend my time learning languages, loose myself completely to Shakespeare’s finest works or sketch out my dream clothes.
 Just before I started to make decisions about university, my mum shared the thought that as an engineer I’d have more opportunity to express my ambition to create inspiring spaces for people to live and work and also be able contribute towards water, energy and transport design.